elves/elvish.io/src/ref/language.md

 # Variable

-Variables are holders of values with names.
+Variables are named holders of values.
 The characters allowed for variable names constitute a subset of that of barewords:

 *   ASCII letters (a-z and A-Z) and numbers (0-9);